Shadow surface states in topological Kondo insulators: Shadow surface states

 Note that the $\mathbf{k} \cdot \mathbf{\sigma}$ hybridization in (\ref{HamTI}) as well as $V_{nnn}$ are the limiting forms of NN and NNN hybridizations in a lattice model which preserves the $O_{h}$ cubic point-group symmetry, respectively, as shown in Sec~\ref{MicroscopicModel}. $|\alpha|$, which was introduced in $V_{nnn}$, controls the relative strength of the NNN/NN hybridization.
 Importantly, we have generalized the cubic-symmetry allowed NNN terms to allow for tetragonal ansiotropy corresponding to $D_{4h}$ point-group symmetry, by introducing the anisotropy factors $\beta$.
 Indeed, $\beta=1$ and $\beta\neq 1$ correspond to cubic and tetragonal point-groups, respectively.
 Although the Hamiltonian in (\ref{HamTI}) should also reflect the tetragonal anisotropy we find that neglecting this does not qualitatively affect our results.

 We now consider the Hamiltonian $H_T=H_0+V_{nnn}$, which includes the NNN hybridization terms. $H_T$ supports surface states as shown in the Appendix.
-To understand the structure of these states, we first consider the case with maximal tetragonal anisotropy corresponding to $\beta=0$.
+To understand the structure of these states, we first consider the extreme case with vanising NNN in-plane hybridization corresponding to $\beta=0$.
 The surface state dispersion reads:

 where $k_{\parallel}$ is the momentum in the radial direction.
 In contrast to (\ref{HamTI}) where the two surface-state bands cross only at the Dirac point for $k_{1, \parallel}=0$, the presence of the additional bulk NNN hybridization in (\ref{HamAddit}) leads to additional crossings of the two surface-state bands at radial momenta $k_{2,||}=\sqrt{M/m+1/\alpha}$.
 To understand why the additional crossings on the circle of radius $k_{2,||}$ occur , we examine the real-space representation of $H_{T}$ with open boundary conditions along $z$ and $\beta=0$: